andjelx/bridgectl/README.md

 - BridgeCTL can be installed on Windows, Linux or Mac (as long as python3 is installed)

 #### Automatic updates
-Each time BridgeCTL starts, it will check for updates and give the option to download and apply the latest updates.
+Each time BridgeCTL starts, it will check for updates.

 ### Features
-- Build a bridge docker container
+- Build Tableau Bridge docker container images
-  - This includes downloading the latest bridge rpm from tableau.com, user can specify to get latest or a specific version they want to use.
+  - This includes downloading the latest bridge rpm from tableau.com.
   - Download and install database drivers, we use the container_image_builder utility to allow the user to select a set of database drivers from a dropdown list.
+  - Follow best practices for building containers
 - Run bridge containers
-  - user can easily select configuration settings from Tableau Cloud
+  - User can easily select configuration settings from Tableau Cloud required to run bridge agents (pool_id, site_name, etc.)
+  - Spin up bridge agent containers in Docker
-  - user can easily spin up multiple local bridge-linux containers
+  - Spin up bridge agent containers in Kubernetes
 - Analyze bridge logs
-  - log viewer with ability to filter and sort logs
+  - Log viewer with ability to filter and sort logs
-  - Summarize logs using a GPT API, which makes it easier to identify and fix errors, and get an overall indication of the health and load of the bridge agent.
+  - Analyze logs from local disk, local docker containers, or from kubernetes
 - Manage bridge containers
-  - View configuration settings and resource utilization for local bridge containers
+  - View configuration settings and resource utilization for local bridge containers in docker
-  - Remove a bridge container
+  - Delete a bridge container
+  - View current bridge agent activity
-  - Show summary metrics about the Bridge logs.
+  - Show summary metrics about the Bridge logs
 - Reports
-  - Display Jobs Report similar to the jobs report in Tableau Cloud
+  - Display Jobs Report
-  - Display Bridge agent status similar to the bridge settings page in Tableau Cloud
+  - Display Bridge agent status
+- Beta Features
+  - Summarize logs using the GPT API, which makes it easier to identify and fix errors, and get a summary of activity on the agent.

 ### Documentation for Tableau Bridge
 See official Tableau documentation for creating bridge containers on Linux